Is Windows Defender Good Enough in 2024? Full Guide

-Updated on: March 15, 2024
+Updated on: November 15, 2024

-Fact Checked by Kate Davidson
+Fact-checked by Kate Davidson

 Katarina Glamoslija Katarina Glamoslija

-Updated on: March 15, 2024
+Updated on: November 15, 2024 Lead Cybersecurity Editor

 Short on time?
 Here’s the best Windows Defender alternative:

-• 🥇 Norton.
+• 🥇 Norton .
 Better than Windows Defender in every way.
 It has higher virus detection rates, better web protection, more additional security features, a more intuitive interface, and coverage for more platforms and operating systems.

-Is Microsoft Defender Antivirus Good Enough?
+So, Is Windows Defender Antivirus Good Enough?

 There are many reasons to like Windows Defender — especially as Microsoft has worked really hard to improve it over the last few years.
 It now offers: